Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 ### NGINX VOD Module

-Our CPIX Key Provider API has an endpoint that is dedicated to providing the key information needed to integrate with kaltura's [NGINX VOD Module](https://github.com/kaltura/nginx-vod-module).
+Our CPIX Key Provider API has an endpoint that is dedicated to providing the key information needed to integrate with Kaltura's [NGINX VOD Module](https://github.com/kaltura/nginx-vod-module).

 You can request encryption keys in the format required by the NGINX VOD Module by performing the following command.